temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

   Alternatively, you can use the local hosts file to allow each developer to choose where to host.
   For example, configure the remote codec endpoint as http://codec.server and allow each developer to control what it maps to locally.

-- Distributing encryption keys that can decrypt the payloads at your organization is a security risk.
+- Distributing encryption keys that can decrypt the payloads at your organization can be a security risk.

 ### Set your Codec Server endpoints with Web UI and CLI